atz3n/coffee-carbon-collective/local-demo/README.md

-# Local Dibichain Demo
+# Local CCC Demo

 This folder contains the configuration needed to run the CCC demo locally on your machine.
-The only requirement is that you have [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
+You need [Docker](https://www.docker.com), [Docker Compose](https://docs.docker.com/compose/install/), [flutter](https://formulae.brew.sh/cask/flutter) and the [iOS Simulator](https://formulae.brew.sh/cask/flutter) installed.
 You also need to be able to run bash scripts.
 If your operating system is based on Unix, you can get started right away.
 If it's Windows, try [WSL](https://docs.microsoft.com/en-gb/windows/wsl/install) or [Cygwin](https://www.cygwin.com).

 ## TL; DR;